Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       ![Prototypes for mobile version](/img/620-prototypes.jpg "Prototypes for mobile version")

+      Accordions were too small, and required a lot of scrolling.
+Using a scrollable area with a single accordion didn't improve any of this, but made it harder to scroll.

+      It became clear that a larger area should be available for the controls.

       ![Prototype for mobile version](/img/620-prototypes-2.jpg "Prototype for mobile version")

-      As I progressed through prototyping, it became clear that keeping the controls visible alongside the visualisation was futile.

       Switching between a configurator view, and a product view lead me to use modal overlays.